 If you want to preventively replace the guides with the tensioners, then you need to disassemble the front of the car and engine.
 In this case it’s good to change the chain as well even if it’s not stretched.

 Issues with leaking water pump can occur too, but mostly on the newer 5.0l engines, so if you want a peace of mind then it’s good to change it after buying as a preventive maintenance.

 Now, the bad thing is that surprisingly this issue already occurred in some of the newer 3.0 l TDV6 engines as well – sometimes before 100 000 km and sometimes at around 200 000 km.
 So you can find newer models with replaced 3.0 l engines usually under warranty.
 But if you already have one of these engine then don’t panic, change the oil after maximum 10 000 km and don’t abuse it.
 This way you most probably won’t have these issues.
 But if you have more than 300 000 km on the car then you should be prepared for everything.

 The turbochargers can fail usually only on the abused diesel engines, but more often on the weakest 2.7 l unit.
 However in a lot of cases only the turbocharger actuator arm will seize up which is not expensive to fix.

 “signs of a failed turbocharger: blue smoke at start up or acceleration, or excessive whining sounds from the engine”

-Lastly the EGR valve can fail, again mostly on the older 2.7l V6 engines + the 8 cylinder diesel engine can have cracked intercooler hoses, so it’s good to occasionaly check them and if one of them is cracked then it’s good to preventively change the other one as well.
+Lastly the EGR valve can fail, again mostly on the older 2.7l V6 engines + both of the diesel engines can have cracked intercooler hoses, so it’s good to occasionaly check or preventively replace them.

 Most of the engines are equipped with timing chain which can be worn usually just in high mileage cars, except the timing chain guides in the 5.0 l V8 engines.